apanqasem/CS3339/tutorials/performance/linux.md

 location (_path_, in Linux terminology).

 ```
-./knapsack input
+./matvec 10000 5
 ```

-The knapsack program takes a command-line argument which is the name of an input file that holds the data.
+The matvec program takes two command-line arguments which correspond to the size of the data set and number of times the computation is to be run.

 ### <a name="time"></a>Measuring performance